 On Tuesday 7 June 2021 at 12.30pm The Open Page shared songs, stories, spoken word pieces and poems inspired by narratives about the importance of learning and higher education opportunities for the diversity of communities including Gypsy, Roma, Traveller, Showmen and Boater (GTRSB) communities.

 Whispers & Shouts

-Whispers & Shouts is a collaborative project between Durham University and Skimstone Arts celebrating and exploring stories about equality and diversity with staff and students.
-Tune in to Skimstone Radio on Tuesday 30 March at 12 o'clock to hear stories, poems, songs and spoken word inspired by staff and students at Durham University who have shared their experiences of working or studying at the University.
+Whispers & Shouts was a collaborative project between Durham University and Skimstone Arts celebrating and exploring stories about equality and diversity with staff and students which took place on Tuesday 30 March 2021.
+It was a chance to hear stories, poems, songs and spoken word inspired by staff and students at Durham University who have shared their experiences of working or studying at the University.

 UNITY Festival 2021

 On Friday 5 March 2021 at 5pm we launched the intergenerational and international UNITY Festival 2021 a music and story festival celebrating community, nature and social action with a Festival Launch Party on Skimstone Radio